 Originally, despite going against the wishes of the family, Ayrton married Lilian in February 1981, a few days before leaving for Eaton, where he lives in a small rented house.
 But divorce already arrives in October.

-Towards the end of 1981 everything seems to be falling apart: forced to return to Brazil to deal with the divorce, Senna misses the prestigious race to be held at Brands Hatch of the Formula Ford Festival.
-In his place runs a certain Tommy Byrne, who manages to win the race and raises some doubts about the actual merits of the Brazilian regarding his dominant season.
+Towards the end of 1981 everything seems to be falling apart: forced to return to Brazil to deal with the divorce, Senna misses the prestigious race at Brands Hatch of the Formula Ford Festival.
+Tommy Byrne replaces him, manages to win the race and raises some doubts about the actual merits of the Brazilian regarding his dominant season.

 Furthermore, Milton is determined to interrupt his son's career by asking him to return to Brazil to work with him.
 Ayrton accepts, but the distance from the tracks is unbearable for him, to the point of starting to race in karting again to fight boredom.
 The young Ayrton is looking in vain for financial support in Sao Paulo, but at that moment all the necessary support is granted only to the other Brazilian driver on the rise, Nelson Piquet.

 In February 1982, Ayrton moved to Norwich, North London, to an apartment consisting of two bedrooms, a kitchen and a bathroom, rented for a fee of one hundred and sixty pounds a month, together with the Brazilian driver Mauricio Gugelmin and his cousin Zeca.
-Ayrton asks his new roommate to allow him to park his kart under his tent rather than on the roof of his pickup, as he regularly did the reason is to try to avoid any acts of sabotage, more than just paranoia in those days.
+Ayrton asks his new roommate to allow him to park his kart under his tent rather than on the roof of his pickup.
+The reason is to avoid any acts of sabotage, more than just paranoia in those days.

 In 1982 then, at the wheel of a Van Diemen RF 82, Senna took part in the Formula Ford 2000 championship, winning both in the English one (fourteen wins, seven pole positions and fourteen fastest laps out of nineteen races) and in the European one (six victories, eight poles and six fastest laps out of nine races held).

-Personality problems continue to appear more than they should do, on some occasions Ayrton also gets fines, but these are overshadowed by his extraordinary performances, such as the one at Snetterton, where he manages to keep the lead and win despite brakes. front not working.
+Personality problems continue to appear more than they should do, on some occasions Ayrton also gets fines, but these are overshadowed by his extraordinary performances, such as the one at Snetterton, where he manages to keep the lead and win despite brakes not working.

-At the end of the season, he is offered the chance to compete in an off-season British Formula 3 race, driving for West Surrey Racing.
+At the end of the season, he takes the chance to compete in an off-season British Formula 3 race, driving for West Surrey Racing.
 Once again Ayrton will be talked about, obtaining victory, pole position and fastest lap.
 That season, that of 1982, was simply terrific for him.

-Vintage during which the name Ayrton Senna was born.
-Until then, in fact, Ayrton took his father's surname, da Silva, as is customary, but on the advice of his friend Chico Serra, who considered that surname too normal (da Silva is one of the most common and easy to find surnames in Brazil), Ayrton, although initially hesitant not to disrespect his father, decides to adopt his mother's surname, Senna.
+In this season, the name Ayrton Senna was born.
+Until then, Ayrton took his father's surname, da Silva, as customary, but on the advice of his friend Chico Serra, who considered that surname too common, Ayrton, although initially hesitant, decides to adopt his mother's surname, Senna.

 He looks for him in the pits, together with the director of Toleman Alex Hawkridge, in Zolder, on May 8, 1982, just as Gilles Villeneuve flies away following the terrible accident that involved him.

-It is in this period that Ayrton meets Nelson Piquet.
+In this period Ayrton meets Nelson Piquet.
 The young Brazilian looks for his compatriot to ask him for advice, but Nelson is shocked by what happened to Gilles, a great friend of him, so he hardly pays any attention to him.

-Ron offers to finance his participation in the upcoming Formula 3 championship, a whopping $ 250.000 in exchange for a three-year unilateral option with McLaren, but Ayrton, in the second meeting which takes place in an anonymous house in the North London countryside, with the great chutzpah that has always distinguished him, refuses because he wants certainty of being able to drive a Formula 1 in the following years.
-A promising young man, but still young, giving an ultimatum like that to Ron Dennis was an unbelievable stuff, but Ayrton is this, take it or leave it.
-Ron Dennis has had only a taste of the many and troubled negotiations that he will have to enter into with Senna over the years.
+Ron offers to finance his participation in the upcoming Formula 3 championship, a whopping $ 250.000 in exchange for a three-year unilateral option with McLaren, but Ayrton, in the second meeting which takes place in an anonymous house in the North London countryside, refuses because he wants the certainty of being able to drive a Formula 1 in the following years.
+A promising young man, but still young, giving an ultimatum like that to Ron Dennis was unbelievable stuff, but Ayrton is this, take it or leave it.
+Ron Dennis had only a taste of the many and troubled negotiations that he will have to enter into with Senna over the years.